pletzer/firstStepsInViz/README.md

 More likely, your visualizations will involve gridded data so we'll need to understand how grids are represented in VTK.
 The main types of grid are __structured__ and __unstructructed__.
 Structured grids have regular topology with arbitrary points.
-This means that given a set of indices describing a point I can always find the neighbours without additional information beyond the size of the grid.
+This means that given a set of indices describing a point we can always find the neighbours without additional information beyond the size of the grid.
-Unstructured grids built on top of points and cells and the arrangement can be arbitrary, i.e. one has to specify the topology.
-You can mix cells of different types in VTK, for instance hexahedra with prisms with lines and even single points that are not connected to any other point.
+Unstructured grids build on top of points and cells and the arrangement can be arbitrary, i.e. one has to specify the topology.
+You can mix cells of different types in VTK, for instance hexahedra with prisms, lines and points.
 See [http://www.vtk.org/data-model/] for a full list of supported cells.
 Naturally, unstructured grids are more flexible than structured grids.
-The latter are however easier to use (and more efficient), if that's what you need.
+The latter are however easier to use (and more efficient).

 We'll start with a polar grid represented as a structured grid:
 ```bash